 Quality Management Degrees and Certificates

 Quality management, sometimes referred to as quality control or quality assurance, is a management style designed to assure quality in all organizational processes.
-Graduates of certificate or degree programs in quality management are prepared for positions where they will improve the quality of products or services through modifications in response to customer feedback.
+Programs in quality management are offered at the undergraduate certificate, associate's degree, bachelor's degree, graduate certificate and master's degree levels.
+Each of these programs teaches students the basics of the field and can prepare them for positions where they will improve the quality of products or services through modifications in response to customer feedback.

 Undergraduate Quality Management Certificate